Claude Code Plugins

 0

-MANDATORY for creating branches, commits, or pull requests.
-Defines commit message formats, branching conventions, and PR best practices.
-Always consult this skill for git workflow standards.
+MANDATORY for creating branches, commits, or pull requests - defines commit message formats, branching conventions, and PR best practices.
+ALWAYS consult this skill before ANY mutating git operation.

 Install Skill